 Then once you find that one habit, Alison says, “focus for a period of time on actually following through on doing it, make it a priority, and eventually it’s just going to go into autopilot and you won’t have to think about it.
 Then you can add another one.
 So don’t do all of them at once, but just find on little tweak that would be prioritizing your well-being, and make a little time to try to add that in.”

-Alison provided 5 tips for how to maintain internal happiness on the journey towards achieve your external real estate goals:
+Alison provided five tips for how to maintain internal success on the journey towards achieving your external real estate goals:

 - Have clarity on what you can and can’t control